 Below you see the Duchess meeting 12-year-old Ashantae Ahmet, a finalist in the Child Champion category.

 Kate has been patron of Place2Be since April of 2013.
 Previous engagements on behalf of the organization include a visit to Willows Primary School in April of last year, as well as attendance at a forum just about a year ago.
 Place2Be offers mental health support for children in a school-based environment, boosting their social skills and confidence.
-The Duchess meeting nominees, sponsors, and other guests.

 From Richard Palmer’s story in the Express also quotes Ms. Refson: